bridgekat/zenith/notes/design.md

   - ~~(Application)~~
     - ~~For any n-ary function `f` with n > 0 and term `t`, `(f t)` is an (n-1)-ary function, the same as replacing `x₁` by `t` in the body of `f`.~~
     - ~~For any n-ary predicate `p` with n > 0 and term `t`, `(p t)` is an (n-1)-ary predicate, the same as replacing `x₁` by `t` in the body of `p`.~~
-    - Convention: every function must be fully applied in an expression...
+    - Every function must be fully applied in an expression...
     - (Possible feature: for any nullary function (term) `f` and another term `t`, `(f t)` is the same as `(funapp f t)`, where `funapp` is a binary function assigned using the `#el +implicit_funapp` preprocessor command.)
   - ~~These look like a kind of "lambda expressions", but are all first-order so very trivial (I will store them in normal forms).
 They are weaker than the "function definition rules" introduced below, since they must be total, and cannot utilize definite/indefinite descriptions.
 (Probably I will need to unify these two ways of specifying functions, by e.g. supporting inline iota/epsilon operators... but for now I just want to make a working demo so don't care)~~